 Would like to manage their symptoms of arthritis

 Want to learn more about improving pain

 Are undecided about whether or not to have surgery

 Are waiting to have their surgery

-Weight Control: the force on your hip is approximately three times the weight of your body.
-Reducing your weight will reduce your pain and slow down the progression of osteoarthritis in your hips.
+Weight Control: the force on your knee is approximately 3 to 4 times the weight of your body.
+Reducing your weight will reduce your pain and slow down the progression of osteoarthritis in your knees.